Russia says OPEC+ sees no need for further oil output cuts | Headlines

 - Russian Federation

-Russian Deputy Prime Alexander Novak said on Thursday that OPEC+ group of leading oil producers does not see the need for further oil output cuts despite lower-than-expected Chinese demand, though the organisation is always able to tweak its policy.
+Russian Deputy Prime Alexander Novak said on Thursday the OPEC+ group of leading oil producers saw no need for further oil output cuts despite lower-than-expected Chinese demand, but that the organisation can always adjust policy if necessary.
+He said Russia reached its targeted output this month after announcing cuts of 500,000 barrels per day (bpd), or 5% of its oil production, until the year-end.

-He also said that Russia reached the targeted level of its oil output this month after announcing production cuts of 500,000 barrels per day, or 5% of its oil output, until the year-end.
-Novak said that Russian oil and gas condensate production is expected to decline to around 515 million tonnes (10.3 million barrels per day) this year from 535 million tonnes in 2022, broadly in line with Reuters' report this week.
+Russia is part of the OPEC+ group of oil producing countries that announced a combined reduction of around 1.16 million bpd earlier this month, a surprise decision the United States described as unwise.
+Novak said Russian oil and gas condensate production is expected to decline to around 515 million tonnes (10.3 million bpd) this year from 535 million tonnes in 2022, broadly in line with a Reuters' report this week.

+Asked if the group needed to lower its output further because of falling oil prices, Novak said: "Well, no, of course not because we only made a decision (on reduction) a month ago, and it will come into force from May for those countries that have joined."
+He said the recovery of oil demand in China following the COVID-19 pandemic was "probably lower" than analysts and experts had expected.

+Novak said OPEC+ did not expect oil shortages on the global oil market after the production cuts, even though the International Energy Agency (IEA) said they risked exacerbating a supply deficit expected in the second half of the year.
+"My opinion is that now the market is balanced, taking into account the decisions made earlier, taking into account our reduction, the reductions that we saw in other countries," Novak said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)